 Now, my partner in crime was all for this trip with our two and three-year-old children.
 “Like come on,” he’d say, “who wouldn’t want to spend a week in Mexico, away from the cold, from work, from having to cook or clean?”
-Being the worrier I am, I was more on the half-glass empty kind of side but, getting out of the cold and having a change of scenery won the bid and there we were.
+Being the worrier I am, I was more on the half-glass-empty kind of side, but getting out of the cold and having a change of scenery won the bid, and there we were.

-Aside from the craziness of life that inevitably followed us down to beautiful Cabo (and I truly wouldn’t change that craziness for a thing), the trip was incredibly memorable for me on more than just a surface level.
+Yes, the diapers still needed changing, and the public and private tantrums still needed nixing.
+The tension between my lovely partner and I still came because the baby bedtime challenges were still happening and even more so than at home because it wasn’t home.
+But, aside from the craziness of life that inevitably followed us down to beautiful Cabo (and I truly wouldn’t change that craziness for a thing), the trip was incredibly memorable for me on more than just a surface level.

-The first day we walked down to the ocean I was in awe.
-I’ve seen the ocean a few times before and I’ve even sailed on the wide-open sea in my early twenties but looking back I can say that the “awe” factor just wasn’t there.
-This experience was different, so very different.
+The first day we walked down to the sea, I was in awe.
+I’ve seen the ocean a few times before, and I’ve even sailed on the wide-open sea in my early twenties, but looking back I can say that the “awe” factor just wasn’t there.

-After my alone time with the majestic, all-knowing ocean, I would return to my family where something was always happening, and I’d give them the biggest hugs and kisses and appreciate their presence and happenings, more than I ever had.
+After my alone time with the majestic, all-knowing ocean, I would return to my family where something was always happening, and I’d give them the biggest hugs and kisses and appreciate their presence and happenings more than I ever had.